The Variation of Photon Speed with Photon Frequency in Quantum Gravity: Conclusions

-\begin{itemize} \item We have derived the expression of Planck mass or Planck energy by considering the equivalence of Compton wavelength with Kerr gravitational radius of the Kerr rotating body.If we consider the rotation parameter equals to zero, then our derived results for Planck mass or Planck energy is matched with the earlier works in the literature (based on the consideration of the equivalence of Compton wavelength with Schwarzschild gravitational radius of the static body). \item We have derived the modified expression for the photon energy-momentum dispersion relation and hence derived the expression of the variation of the photon propagation speed with photon frequency. \item We have found that the photon propagation speed, depends on the frequency of the photon, the rotation parameter of the Kerr rotating body and also on the latitude. \item In addition to the above effect, we find that the dispersion relation or the lorentz invariance is affected by the polarization state of the photon - an effect which was not previously reported by any author. \item The presence of the Planck length in the derived expression of the variation of the photon propagation speed, clearly indicates us the quantum gravity effect. \end{itemize}
+In the present work, an expression for the Planck Mass or Planck Energy has been derived by considering the equivalence of Compton wavelength with Kerr gravitational radius of a rotating body.
+Considering the rotation parameter equals to zero, one can find that the derived results for Planck mass or Planck energy match very well with the earlier works available in the literature (based on the consideration of the equivalence of Compton wavelength with Schwarzschild radius of the static body).
+A modified expression for the photon energy-momentum dispersion relation and hence an expression for the variation of the photon propagation speed with photon frequency has been derived in the present work.
+It is found that, the photon propagation speed, depends on the frequency of the photon, the rotation parameter of the Kerr rotating body (which is the photon itself in our case) and the polarization state of the photon.
+In general one can say that, we have obtained a new dispersion relation where the Lorentz invariance is affected by the polarization state of the photon - an effect which was not previously reported by any author.
+The presence of the Planck length in the expression derived for the variation of the photon propagation speed, clearly indicates the quantum gravity effect.